Gestational Trophoblastic Tumors and Neoplasia Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment Option Overview

 Most hydatidiform moles (HMs) are benign and are treated conservatively by dilation, suction evacuation, and curettage.
 However, since they carry a risk of persistence or progression to malignant gestational trophoblastic neoplasms (GTNs), they must be followed carefully with weekly serum human chorionic gonadotropin (hCG) levels to normalization.
 Monthly follow-up for 6 months is generally recommended, although the duration of this phase of follow-up is not based on empiric study.

-Prompt institution of therapy for GTN and continuing follow-up at very close intervals until normal beta human chorionic gonadotropin (?hCG) titers are obtained is the cornerstone of management.
+Prompt institution of therapy for GTN and continuing follow-up at very close intervals until normal beta-hCG titers are obtained is the cornerstone of management.
 When chemotherapy is instituted, the interval between courses should rarely exceed 14 to 21 days, depending on the regimen used.
-It is recommended that patients receive one to three courses of chemotherapy after the first normal ?hCG titer, depending on the extent of disease.
-The modified World Health Organization (WHO) Prognostic Scoring System (see Table 4) should be utilized, and combination chemotherapy should be initiated when warranted by the patient's score.
+It is recommended that patients receive one to three courses of chemotherapy after the first normal beta-hCG titer, depending on the extent of disease.
+The modified World Health Organization (WHO) Prognostic Scoring System (see Table 1) should be utilized, and combination chemotherapy should be initiated when warranted by the patient's score.
 If a diagnosis of GTN is made, routine work-up includes the following:

 Low Levels of hCG